wireapp/wire-docs/src/understand/single-sign-on/main.rst

 These concepts need to be understood to use the present manual:

 TODO: Search-and-replace all terms from plain text to : term : ` TERM `
+TODO: Clean up the mess created by doing so.

 .. glossary::